Accidental Death Insurance

-So, if you were to pass away due to a heart attack or stroke, your family would be left in the lurch, as they will not receive any money from the insurer.
+So, if you were to pass away due to a heart attack or stroke your family will not receive any money from the insurer.

 Simply put, an AD&D policy can only complement a term life policy, but can never replace it.

 An AD&D policy is extremely affordable and can be bought without proving your insurability.
 It can complement your term life policy and provide an additional payout if you happen to die in an accident.

 The low cost of the policy means you are not likely to spend too much of your money even if you keep the policy in force for a long time.
 For example, a $100,000 policy is only likely to cost you around $120 per year.

 Even if you keep it in force for 30 years, it will only cost you $3,600, which is less than what you are likely to spend on cable TV or Netflix during the same time period.